 Mia Michelle, affectionately known as Mamma Mia or Mia Mac, is a performing artist, educator, creative liberator, and cultural interrogator of vast repertoire and ability.
-She is a first-year Master of Divinity candidate at Union Theological Seminary, with a focus on Pastoral Care and Preaching.
+She is a second-year Master of Divinity candidate at Union Theological Seminary, with a focus on Pastoral Care and Preaching.
 Born in New Orleans, LA, Mia tap danced her way onto the stage at the age of two, and began her love affair with music shortly after.
 Mia has showcased her theatrical talents across the country, most recently seen at Portland Center Stage, New York Musical Theatre Festival, North Shore Music Theatre, Westchester Broadway Theatre, Fulton Theatre, and Syracuse Stage.
 She holds a Bachelor of Fine Arts in Musical Theatre from Syracuse University.

 A published songwriter, arranger, and composer, Mia is a proud member of the American Society of Composers, Authors and Publishers (ASCAP).
 Mia is the executive producer of the "Song About Peace Project", a campaign that led to the creation of Voices of Peace, an extended play album promoting peace and positive change through music.
 Additionally, Mia holds a Masters degree in Arts Politics from New York University, Tisch School of the Arts.
 She continues to interrogate ideas of blackness and the intersection of spirituality and performance in cultures founded in the African diaspora.
 Mia seeks to change lives--including her own--through music and the spoken word.
 She is passionate about Popeyes and banana pudding, and urges everyone to smile from the most genuine spot of their soul.